kodie/gravityforms-repeater/readme.txt

 A Gravity Forms add-on that allows specified groups of fields to be repeated by the user.

 = Supported Fields =
+* Address
+* Checkboxes
 * Date
 * Drop Down
 * Email
+* Name
+* Number
 * Paragraph Text
 * Phone
 * Single Line Text
 * Website

 = Issues =
 * Not all fields are currently supported.
 Mostly just fields that return multiple results (checkboxes, lists, etc.).
 * Fields inside of a repeater will return a duplicated item with a blank result outside of the repeat when viewing an indiviual entry (These are only visible if "show empty fields" is checked).
 * Fields inside of a repeater sometimes show a blank colum in the "entries" page.
 (These can be hidden by changing which columns to display by clicking the gear icon in the upper right-hand corner).
 * Fields inside of a repeater are not able to use Input Masks.

 = Check out the source on GitHub! =
 <https://github.com/kodie/gravityforms-repeater>